antwon99/reasonbot/README.md

 python bot.py
 ```

 See [docs/environment.md](docs/environment.md) for the environment variables that must be configured.
+A `.env.example` file is provided in the repo root—copy it to `.env` and fill in your credentials.

 To run tests: